Don’t just tell people about all the benefits volunteering can bring – let them come along and see for themselves

 - Run a Beaver Bistro, Cub Café and Scout Supper – or combine all three into one event for the whole group

-- Run your event to coincide with a special days like Mothers or Fathers Day, Pancake Day or a religious or cultural festival
+- Run your event to coincide with a special days like Founder’s Day, Mother’s or Father’s Day, Pancake Day, Iftar, or a religious or cultural festival

 - Run an awards evening, giving out badges or certificates in front of families